 - Maximise your profit - Make sure that you are not taking decisions to minimise your tax liability – because what you are trying to do is create a profitable business.

-It is a good idea to think about this long before you need to sell so that you maximise the value of the business and achieve a better outcome.
-It is also worth remembering that retirement does not need to be doing nothing.
-If your business can run as an asset without your involvement, you do not have to sell it completely, so not selling down 100% of the business is a viable option.
+It's a good idea to think about succession planning long before you need to sell so that you maximise the value of your business and achieve a better outcome.
+It's also worth remembering that retirement doesn't have to mean doing nothing.
+If your business can run as an asset without your involvement, you don't have to sell it completely, so not selling down 100% of the business is also a viable option.